replete/obsidian-minimal-theme-css-snippets/README.md

     ![Daily Note Outline screenshot](screenshots/daily-note-outline.png)
 - **Database Folder (Compact)** - compact view
     ![Database Folder screenshot](screenshots/dbfolder.png)
-- **Excalidraw (Compact)** ⭐ - Compact status bar.
-Move help icon for minimal statusbar visibility.
-Fix island colours.
-Compact floating toolbar.
+- **Excalidraw (Compact)** ⭐ - Controls more compact, bigger icons, bigger library, tidier floating utilities island, colour fixes.
+Note: Screens are bright nowadays so I use dark mode exclusively, light mode works but I hardcoded a colour for control backgrounds that you might not like, designed for a white canvas...).
+Not tested on mobile, but probably fine...
     ![Excalidraw compact screenshot](screenshots/excalidraw-compact.png)
 - **Make.MD Inline Context** ⭐ - Only used for banner functionality, inline context components are hidden.
 To use, add a `banner` property to a note's frontmatter directly or via Properties (see Autohide snippet)
     ![Make.MD Contexts screenshot](screenshots/makemdinlinecontexts.gif)